 Fruits - contain many important anti-inflammatory compounds such as quercetin, found in apples and red onions, plus a range of anti-oxidants.
 Many berries like strawberries, blueberries, and raspberries, are especially rich in anti-oxidants.

-If you’d like to learn how to improve heart health and lower your cholesterol levels naturally through simple dietary and lifestyle changes then book in for a Healthy Heart Strategy Session.
+If you’d like to learn how to improve heart health and lower your cholesterol levels naturally through simple and personalised dietary and lifestyle changes then find out more about the Fuel & Nourish with Metabolic Balance Program.